Sovereign-Labs/sovereign-sdk/module-system/module-implementations/sov-nft-module/TUTORIAL.md

    println!("Inserting {} to redis", count);
   }
   ```
-    This is exactly equivalent to hand-writing
+    This is equivalent to hand-writing:
   ```
   #[cfg(feature = "offchain")]
   fn postgres_insert(count: u64){